Merlinssearch/Merlin_vim/README.md

 ## 4. Test Installation

 Icons should display correctly in:
-- Powerlevel10k prompts
+- Powerlevel10k prompts (a theme from oh my zsh for nice terminal with zsh)
-- File managers with icons
+- File managers with icons (like yazi)
 - Status bars and dev tools

 ## Troubleshooting